Logotyp Jordbruksverket

 EU’s lists of plant varieties

-EU’s common list of plant varieties is a compilation of all the EU Member States’ lists of plant varieties for agricultural plants and vegetables.
+EU’s common list of plant varieties is a compilation of all the EU Member States’ lists of species varieties for agricultural species, vegetables and fruit plants.
 The common lists of plant varieties are contained in a database.

 Varieties which may be included in a list of varieties